 The European Commission has made proposals to reduce asylum migration, speed up deportations and control the bloc’s external frontier.

-- Pay non-EU countries in North Africa and Southeastern Europe to shelter asylum seekers.
+- Pay non-EU countries in North Africa and Southeast Europe to shelter asylum seekers.

 Dutch parliamentarian Malik Azmani came up with the idea in 2015.
 It was endorsed by the governments of Denmark and Italy this year.

 - Create a single European list of safe third countries.

 The European Commission estimates that 61 percent of asylum claims filed in the EU last year (564,000 out of 924,000) were not by people in need of international protection.